joycesim/joycesim.github.io/news/index.md

 ### 2025

-November: [Dr Alex Tye](https://www.alextye.com/) is visiting the group to collaborate on the Antofalla project!
+November: [Dr Alex Tye](https://www.alextye.com/) is visiting SimLab to collaborate on the Antofalla project!

 October: Dr Joyce Sim will be giving the DeFord lecture in the Jackson School of Geosciences at University of Texas, at Austin.